 Now that is the browned butter and concentrated chicken broth remaining, along with browned bits of pork chop.
 Lots of flavor going on here!

 Turn the heat off.
 That skillet is hot enough for what we want to do already.

-Add your cream.
-Using a wooden spoon type thing or something with a flat bottom if you have it, scrape and stir all around that pan until all of that yummy flavor from the bottom is part of your sauce and it looks like this.
-This will only take a few minutes and as you do so the cream will get heated up plenty.
+Using a wooden spoon type thing or something with a flat bottom if you have it, scrape and stir all around that pan until all of that yummy flavor from the bottom is part of your pan sauce and it looks like this.
+This will only take a few minutes and as you do so the cream will heat up plenty.